newnewcoder/pyDownloadSCA/README.md

 ## Prerequisites

 1. installed python3
-2. installed ffmpeg
-3. installed chrome
+2. installed chrome
-4. put chromedriver in project
+3. put chromedriver in project

 ## How to use